TOP LUXURY GORILLA TREKKING SAFARI PACKAGES

-All foreign nationalities require entry visas when entering in to Uganda.
+All foreign nationalities require entry visas when entering into Uganda.
 Simply put, no visa, there’s no way you can tour Uganda.
-But, not to worry, when planning a safari to Uganda, Visas can be purchased on arrival at the airport for USD 50, or can be issued by representative of Ugandan High Commissions in countries where you are coming from.
+But, not to worry, when planning a safari to Uganda, Visas can be purchased on arrival at the airport for USD 50 or can be issued by a representative of Ugandan High Commissions in countries where you are coming from.

-Planning to visit Uganda and you are an East African national?, You will be issued with a 6 months local visa (renewable) at the boarder with no fee.
+Planning to visit Uganda and you are an East African national?
+You will be issued with a 6 months local visa (renewable) at the border with no fee.

 All other nationalities will be required to purchase visas at minimal costs and the price depends on the nationality, up to USD60 for a single entry.

-IMPORTANT: The visa certification/permission MUST BE processed in advance of your arrival irrespective whether or not you fly or drive to Rwanda/Uganda – through their closest Rwandan High Commission.
+IMPORTANT: The visa certification/permission MUST BE processed in advance of your arrival irrespective of whether or not you fly or drive to Rwanda/Uganda – through their closest Rwandan High Commission.

 All visitors to Rwanda (both by road and air) who are no longer eligible for the free ninety days entry into Rwanda or qualified to get their visa upon arrival are required to make an “entry facility application” on the Rwandan immigration Authority’s internet site – www.migration.gov.rw – below the Menu “Public service” click on “entry facility” and on the form, you will fill in the basic important details like name, passport number, arrival date and port of arrival – and submit it over the internet.

 Yellow Fever vaccination is required.
-For anyone touring the East African safari destinations of Uganda, Kenya, Tanzania or Rwanda, you must have yellow fever vaccination.
-This should to be acquired no later than 10 days prior to your gorilla safari departure.
+For anyone touring the East African safari destinations of Uganda, Kenya, Tanzania, or Rwanda, you must have yellow fever vaccination.
+This should be acquired no later than 10 days before your Uganda gorilla tour departure.

-If you have a records of liver problems (hepatitis, etc) you should consult your doctor first before departing for your gorilla safari tour.
+If you have records of liver problems (hepatitis, etc) you should consult your doctor first before departing for your Uganda gorilla safari tour.

 Typhoid can also be requested from the authorities when crossing into Rwanda, even though it is uncommon for it to be requested.
 This can be completed by way of your local group or through a journey clinic.

-Tetanus is also recommended, as is Cholera, but are not compulsory.
+Tetanus is also recommended, as is Cholera, but is not compulsory.

-Hepatitis vaccination is at the discretion of the traveller.
+Hepatitis vaccination is at the discretion of the traveler.

-Malaria tablets are necessary and can be purchased from your neighbourhood pharmacy or anywhere during your tour to Uganda.
-Get in touch with your pharmacist/doctor if you need better prescription.
+Malaria tablets are necessary and can be purchased from your neighborhood pharmacy or anywhere during your tour to Uganda.
+Get in touch with your pharmacist/doctor if you need a better prescription.

 It is also a good idea to carry along some insect repellent (mosquitoes repellent) with you to spray on yourself in the evenings and early morning.